-Deploying Go Projects with Gin Framework (Pro Version)
+Deploying Go Projects with CelerBuild Pro Using the Gin Framework Example

-This guide demonstrates how to deploy a Go project using CelerBuild Pro Version, covering both branch and tag deployments with multiple roles.
+This guide demonstrates how to deploy a Go project using CelerBuild Pro Version, covering branch deployment, tag deployment, and tag version rollback operations with multiple roles.
 We'll use the celerbuild-example-go (opens in a new tab) project built with the Gin framework.

 Note This tutorial uses the Pro Version.
 For Standard Version features, please refer to the Standard Version Guide.